Introduction

 Modern Identity

 The Royal House does not claim territorial authority, but instead upholds noble traditions through service, philanthropy, and representation.
-However, the Baron gains a hereditary 9ft of land in former Eastern Prussia.
+However, The Director gains a hereditary 9ft of land in former Eastern Prussia.